 Does Wheel Bearing Noise Change When Turning?

-Yes, wheel bearing noise can change when turning as the balance of the automobile shifts and changes the amount of weight on the bad wheel bearing.
+Wheel bearing noise can change when turning as the balance of the automobile shifts and changes the amount of weight on the bad wheel bearing.
+AAA’s tire safety and maintenance guide points to tire and wheel component wear as a leading cause of the road noise drivers often misread, which is why a proper inspection matters before assuming the worst.

 When turning: